pimcore/pimcore/doc/Installation-and-base-configuration.markdown

    * the interfaces define methods that are needed for the two use cases and need to be implemented.

 > For the abstract class use the parent class functionality of pimcore.
-For implementing the interfaces use either the parent class functionality or the class map functionality of pimcore (see also <https://www.pimcore.org/wiki/display/PIMCORE3/Class-Mappings+-+Overwrite+pimcore+models>).
+For implementing the interfaces use either the parent class functionality or the dependency injection functionality of pimcore (see also <https://www.pimcore.org/docs/latest/Extending_Pimcore/Dependency_Injection.html>).

 ### Product Category
 When a product category class is used, this class needs to extend the abstract class `\OnlineShop\Framework\Model\AbstractCategory`

 > For product categories only one pimcore class should be used.
 For products, several pimcore classes can be used.
-Eventually the index update scripts need to be adapted.
+Possibly the index update scripts need to be adapted.

 ## 3 - Configuring OnlineShopConfig.php